-In order to control the IP address ranges used to build team clusters, you can configure Network Assignments which allow Kore to allocate non-overlapping network address ranges to each cluster built.
+To control the IP address ranges used to build workspace clusters, you can configure network assignments that allow Wayfinder to allocate non-overlapping network address ranges to each cluster built.

-This is required for any of the following scenarios:
+This is required for any of these scenarios:

-- Your team's clusters may need to be peered directly with each other
+- Your workspace's clusters may need to be peered directly with each other.

-- You may want to peer team clusters to shared management networks (including the network which hosts Kore itself)
+- You may want to peer workspace clusters to shared management networks, including the network that hosts Wayfinder itself.

-- You may want to peer team clusters to VPNs or direct connections to on-premise networks.
+- You may want to peer workspace clusters to VPNs or direct connections to on-premise networks.

 This uses the format

 10.0.0.0/8) to describe a network and size, where

 defines the start address of the network range, and

 a describes how many significant bits are in